0xd4d/dnlib/README.md

 Compiling
 ---------

-v3.0 requires VS2017 (C#7.2) or later to build it.
+v3.0 requires VS2017 (C#7.3) or later to build it. .NET Core SDK 2.1 or later is also required.
 See below for breaking changes going from 2.1 to 3.0

 An [older v2.1 branch](https://github.com/0xd4d/dnlib/tree/v2.1_VS2010) can be used to build with older VS versions.
 This branch won't get any new updates.